As soon as we rounded the corner at the top of the hill, the massive pink granite dome in Central Texas pulled us into its vision.

 It shouldn’t take more than an hour to get up and down.
 To be honest, I think it was 30-minutes for us actual walking time up and down, but we did stay at the top for longer.

 There are lots of little pond ecosystems at the top of Enchanted Rock.
-They are home to tiny shrimp so make sure you don’t step in them and disturb them.
+These vernal pools are home to tiny Translucent Fairy Shrimp so make sure you don’t step in them and disturb the wildlife

 I loved the small groves of cactus plants scattered around too.